Goeppertia - Plant Encyclopedia Results

 Hardiness: 35°F

-USDA Plant Hardiness MapSmall plant 2-5 ftSemi-shadeShadeModerate waterRegular waterYellow, orange flowersOrnamental foliageSubtropical or temperate zone plant.
+USDA Plant Hardiness MapSmall plant 2-5 ftSemi-shadeShadeModerate waterRegular waterYellow, orange flowersOrnamental foliageSubtropical plant.
 Mature plant cold hardy at least to 30s F for a short time

 This small shrub grows to 2-5 feet tall and bears ornamental foliage and yellow to orange flowers.
 Calathea rufibarba (Velvet Calathea) is native to Brazil and thrives best in USDA Zones 11.
 While most Calatheas are recommended for outdoor growing only in USDA Zone 11, Calathea rufibarba has been successfully grown at TopTropicals in Fort Myers, Florida (Zone 10b), under protected conditions.
 It can tolerate some shade and semi-shade, requiring regular to moderate water in order to remain healthy.